Back to Logging guides

 Fluentd is a robust, open-source log shipper developed by Treasure Data.
 It excels at capturing logs from various sources, unifying them for processing, and forwarding them to multiple destinations for analysis and monitoring.
 Fluentd distinguishes itself with its lightweight memory footprint, consuming as little as 30-40MB of memory.
 Its pluggable architecture empowers the community to extend its capabilities through plugins, which currently boasts a library of over 1000 plugins.
 Additionally, Fluentd implements buffering mechanisms to prevent data loss and can handle substantial data volumes.
 Currently, Fluentd is being used by over 5000 companies, and the documentation claims that the largest user is collecting logs from more than 50,000 servers.

-In this comprehensive guide, you'll use Fluentd to collect, process, and forward logs to various destinations.
+In this comprehensive guide, you'll use Fluentd in Docker containers to collect, process, and forward logs to various destinations.
 To begin, you'll create a sample application that generates logs to a file.
 Next, you'll use Fluentd to read the logs from the file and redirect them to the console.
 As you progress, you'll transform logs, collect them from containerized environments, and centralize log data.
 Lastly, you'll monitor Fluentd's health to ensure it operates without issues.

 Prerequisites